(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 The consultation meeting is an opportunity for you to talk candidly about your project and ask questions about the fiscal sponsorship program.
 It is an opportunity for us to meet, develop a rapport, and mutually get to know your project and the fiscal sponsorship program.

 • To prepare, read the information on the website before the meeting.
-This meeting is an opportunity to ask questions about what you read.
-We will not have time to read the website to you during the meeting if you have not already gone through it.
+In this meeting you can ask questions about what you read.
+We will not have time to read the website during the meeting if you have not already gone through it.

-• Be prepared to talk specifically about how you initially plan to raise funds that require fiscal sponsorship.
+• We see the best results when the filmmaker is invested in their fundraising when they apply to the program.
+Be prepared to talk specifically about how you initially plan to raise funds that require fiscal sponsorship.
 Most project fundraising plans grow and evolve throughout the life of the project.
-We are interested in hearing about how you plan to get started and raise at least $30,000 using the program.
+We are interested in hearing about how you plan to get started and raise the first $30,000 using the program.

 • We will send you a calendar meeting invitation, make sure you know what time the meeting is in your time zone.